MicrosoftDocs/win32/desktop-src/Msi/session-evaluatecondition.md

-﻿---
-Description: 'The EvaluateCondition method of the Session object evaluates a logical expression that contains symbols and values.
-This method uses the MsiEvaluateCondition function.' ms.assetid: '629f7efd-80fe-4a0e-95cc-b62d6258ae0a'
-title: 'Session.EvaluateCondition method'
 ---
+Description: The EvaluateCondition method of the Session object evaluates a logical expression that contains symbols and values.
+This method uses the MsiEvaluateCondition function. ms.assetid: 629f7efd-80fe-4a0e-95cc-b62d6258ae0a
+title: Session.EvaluateCondition method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Session.EvaluateCondition method

 The **EvaluateCondition** method of the [**Session**](session-object.md) object evaluates a logical expression that contains symbols and values.
-This method uses the [**MsiEvaluateCondition**](msievaluatecondition.md) function.
+This method uses the [**MsiEvaluateCondition**](/windows/win32/Msiquery/nf-msiquery-msievaluateconditiona?branch=master) function.

 ## Syntax